ypelud/flutter_simple_permissions/README.md

   // External Storage
   WriteExternalStorage,

-  // Access Coarse Location (Android) / When In Use iOs AccessCoarseLocation,
+  // Access Coarse Location (Android) / When In Use iOS AccessCoarseLocation,

   // Access Fine Location (Android) / When In Use iOS